Unveiling Neutrino Mysteries with $\Delta(27)$ Symmetry: Introduction

-The structure of the work is as follows: In Section II, we introduce the model, beginning with a brief discussion of the discrete flavour symmetry $\Delta(27)$\cite{Branco:1983tn}, which is employed in developing the neutrino mass matrix.
-We then delve into the field contents, Lagrangian, and scalar potential of our model.
-In Section III, we discuss the neutrino mixing matrix and propose a special choice based on current experiments.
-Section IV focuses on numerical analysis and key findings related to the mass matrix.
-Finally, in Section V, we conclude.
+The structure of the work is as follows: In Section ~\ref{section 2}, we introduce the model, with a brief discussion of the discrete flavour symmetry, $\Delta(27)$ ~\cite{Branco:1983tn}, which is employed in developing the neutrino mass matrix.
+We then delve into the field content, Lagrangian, and scalar potential of our model.
+In Section ~\ref{section 3}, we discuss the numerical analysis and key findings of our work.
+In Section ~\ref{section 4} and Section ~\ref{section 5}, we test the predictability of the model in light of Neutrinoless Double Beta\,($0\nu\beta\beta$) Decay and Charged Lepton Flavour Violation\,(cLFV) respectively.
+Finally, in Section\, \ref{section 6}, we highlight the summary and discussions of our work.